stanford-policylab/opp/py/data_readme_template.md

   warnings.
 - The data only records when citations and warnings were issued, but not arrests.
+- We did not receive any search information in the 2017 data.

 ## San Antonio, TX
 **Data notes**: